Exploring The 10+ Best Beaches On Naxos Island, Greece

 Buses are by far the cheapest mode of transport on Naxos, and the network is pretty good and reliable, especially between Chora and the main beaches of Prokopios, Plaka and further south.
 Line #1 and Line #3 will be your best friend.

-Most tickets between major hubs generally cost around €1.80 (the most we paid was €2.50 for a ticket).
+As of 2025, most tickets between major hubs generally cost around €1.80 (the most we paid was €2.50 for a ticket).
 Tickets for the Naxos bus service need to be bought before boarding and can be found at tourist markets throughout the Island.

 Most buses connect in and out of Chora, but also along Plaka and Prokopios beaches hourly.